 When to Develop Criteria

 Committee members need to reach consensus on and establish clear criteria before reviewing applicants’ materials.
+These criteria are the foundation of the consistent and equitable selection process that follows.

 Criteria can also be developed earlier in the process when the job announcement is drafted.
 This will ensure that the application materials requested in the announcement will give the committee sufficient information to evaluate all applicants using the criteria.
 It can also help create an announcement that communicates committee and department expectations more clearly to applicants, improving the quality of the applicant pool.